Are You Helping Or Enabling Your Addicted Loved One?

 So how can you help your addicted loved one without enabling their illness?

-Many families feel guilty for their loved ones addiction and enable out of guilt.
-With help, you can learn to stop this destructive behaviour.
+Many families feel guilty for their loved one’s addiction and enable out of guilt.
+With help, you can learn to stop this destructive behavior.
 Just as the addict cannot get better alone, neither can the codependent.

 Without truth, honesty and transparency, recovery is impossible.

-If you’re participating in behaviours you feel guilty for, you will continue to enable.
-The best help you can provide your addicted loved one, is to lead by example.
+If you’re participating in behaviors you feel guilty for, you will continue to enable.
+The best help you can provide your addicted loved one is to lead by example.
 Be a healthy role model.
 One who is willing to do whatever it takes – meetings, getting a sponsor, counseling and learning how to set boundaries – to become well.